Date and Time: April 24, 2012 – 12:30PM-2:30PM

 Location: University of California Washington Center, 1608 Rhode Island Avenue, NW, Washington, DC 20036.
 (Dupont Circle metro)

-The “Arab/Maghreb Spring” was triggered by exacerbated economic inequalities and stalled social development for large segments of the population, particularly youth, within a context characterized by the lack of basic human and political rights, rule of law deficits, and high levels of corruption and nepotism.
-The panel discussion will attempt a critical assessment of economic development strategies adopted in North Africa since independence, focusing on the recent past.
+The “Arab/Maghreb Spring” was triggered by exacerbated economic inequalities and stalled social development for large segments of the Maghrebi population, particularly youth, within a context characterized by the lack of basic human and political rights, rule of law deficits, and high levels of corruption and nepotism.
+The panel discussion will attempt a critical assessment of economic development strategies adopted in the core countries of the Maghreb since independence, focusing on the recent past.
 It will introduce possible alternatives for a more balanced and equitable future course of development, and discuss reforms recently adopted in Morocco as well as those integrated in Tunisia’s “Jasmine Plan” for economic and social development.

 Nejib Ayachi, Maghreb Center President

-Setting the background: Broad overview of economic policies and development strategies in the Maghreb since independence
+Setting the background: Broad overview of economic policies and development strategies in the Maghreb since independence.

-Speaker: Ahmed El-Hamri.
-Development Economist with, successively since 1992, the International Economic Analysis and Prospects Dept. of the World Bank, and the MENA Department of the same institution.
+Overview of the economic policies and development strategies adopted by North African countries since independence, drawing parallels between Morocco and Tunisia as the two most open and diversified economies in the region, as well as on Morocco’s ongoing reform process and Tunisia’s recovery plan.
+Speaker: Ahmed El-Hamri, Development Economist with, successively since 1992, the International Economic Analysis and Prospects Dept. of the World Bank, and the MENA Department of the same institution.
 Dr. El-Hamri also held the position of Senior Adviser to the Executive Director group, covering Algeria – Tunisia – Morocco- Iran – Pakistan – Afghanistan and Ghana, at the World Bank.
-His previous work experience includes: Assistant-Professor of Economics at the University of Minnesota, and economist with the Bureau of Labor Statistics – Labor Dept.
+His previous work experience includes: Assistant-Professor of Economics at the University of Minnesota, and Economist with the Bureau of Labor Statistics – Labor Dept.

-Maghreb development, globalization, and international financial organizations
+Maghreb development, globalization, and the role of international financial organizations

 Assessment of the impact of economic orientations and policies in the Maghreb taking into account the logic of globalization and the role of international financial organizations; focus on Tunisia, often presented as a model for other Maghrebi and Arab countries, but where exacerbated socioeconomic disparities triggered the so-called “Arab Spring”.
-Speaker: Robert Prince –Josef Korbel School of International Studies, University of Denver (Bio:http://www.du.edu/korbel/faculty research/adjunct/Prince_Rob.html
+Speaker: Robert Prince: Josef Korbel School of International Studies, University of Denver (Bio:http://www.du.edu/korbel/faculty research/adjunct/Prince_Rob.html

 Post “Maghreb Spring” economic recovery? .